Use the following choices to answer questions 1 through 4:a. ehrl... | Channels for Pearson+

 e. viral hemorrhagic fever

-A patient presents with a history of fever and headache.
-Bacterial cultures of blood, CSF, and stool are negative.
+A patient was hospitalized because of continuing fever and progression of symptoms including headache, fatigue, and back pain.
+Tests for antibodies to B. burgdorferi were negative.
 What is your diagnosis?

 Verified Solution